Artist • Composer

 Returning to California, he began performing and conducting early music in the San Francisco bay area.
 For six years he owned and operated The Harpsichord Workshop of San Francisco, a center devoted to the building and maintenance of early keyboard instruments.
 During this time Glenn also studied jazz piano, and began composing in a style which reflected his various musical influences.

-In 1983, Glenn left California for New England where, in addition to composing for piano, organ, chamber groups and orchestra, he collaborates with his wife, Margaret, a poet, on vocal and choral works.
-Together they have written “The Four Artists” for vocal soloists, piano, and chorus, a look at the relationship between artists and society; “The Age of Exploration” for soprano, cello, and harpsichord, an examination of the roles of women in the renaissance and today; and “Images 1939/1993” for contralto, chorus, piano, and string orchestra, an exploration of modern genocide in Europe.
+In 1983, Glenn left California for New England where, in addition to composing for piano, organ, chamber groups and orchestra, he collaborated with his wife, Margaret, a poet, on vocal and choral works.
+Together they wrote “The Four Artists” for vocal soloists, piano, and chorus, a look at the relationship between artists and society; “The Age of Exploration” for soprano, cello, and harpsichord, an examination of the roles of women in the renaissance and today; and “Images 1939/1993” for contralto, chorus, piano, and string orchestra, an exploration of modern genocide in Europe.